pymc-devs/pymc-examples/examples/howto/data_container.myst.md

 type(data)
 ```

-The values of all `pytensor` tensors, which includes both `ConstantData` and `MutableData`, can be checked using the `eval` method.
-All `PyMC` variables, including `Data` containers, can be accessed by indexing the model object with a variable name.
+The values of all `pytensor` tensors, including both `ConstantData` and `MutableData`, can be checked using the {meth}`pytensor.graph.eval` method.
+To access the data, we can use the {class}`pymc.Model` object.
+All model variables, including data containers, can be accessed by indexing the model object itself with a variable name.
 Since this line:

 ```python
     data = pm.ConstantData("observed_temp", df_data, dims=("date", "city"))